7 Best Yamaha Acoustic Guitars (2023) At Every Price

 Without a doubt, this is one of the most unique acoustic guitars on the market.
 It’s lightweight, offers feedback free performance when amplified, and allows for truly silent practice, something those who live with others will absolutely appreciate.

-The design of the guitar, combined with these electronics did an amazing job of keeping tones tight when amplified.
-We experienced absolutely no feedback from either the piezo or the active pickup, which if you’ve played an electric-acoustic through a loud amp before, you’ll know is quite rare!
+The design of the guitar, combined with these electronics, did an amazing job of keeping tones tight when amplified.
+We experienced absolutely no feedback from either the piezo or the active pickup.
+If you’ve played an electric-acoustic through a loud amp before, you’ll know that’s quite rare!

-The action was a little higher than we’re used to from Yamaha guitars, too.
+The action was a little higher than we’re used to from Yamaha guitars.
 The playability didn’t detract from the overall build quality, however, which was absolutely superb.
 Tuning stability was as strong as it gets, and the tuning machines themselves worked well, giving positive engagement with every turn.

-Verdict: The Yamaha SLG200S Silent Guitar is one of the most unusual looking guitars on the market, without a doubt.
+Verdict: The Yamaha SLG200S Silent Guitar is without a doubt one of the most unusual-looking guitars on the market.
 It offers a very specific range of features for a relatively niche group of players, but if you happen to fall into one of those groups, you might find yourself in love with the wonderful amplified tones, the extreme portability, or simply having the option to practice quietly.

 Best 12 String